Durga Charan Nag: Meeting with Sri Ramakrishna

-The first meeting between Sri Ramakrishna and Nag Mahasaya is well documented in his biography and in several other sources, notably "They Lived with God" by Swami Chetanananda.

-Suresh and Nag Mahasaya, went to Sri Ramakrishna's room.
-Sri Ramakrishna, as mentioned in the biography, enquired about him and in the course of the conversation asked him to live like a pankal fish (a slippery freshwater fish in Bengal).
-He explained that a pankal fish lives in soil, but is not soiled by it.
-Similarly, one should try to live in the world without attachment to any material thing, then one would not come to any grief.
-Sri Ramakrishna had told Suresh that "verily that person (Nag Mahasaya) was a blazing fire".
-He also told Nag Mahasaya that he had attained a very high spiritual state.

-According to his biography, this meeting left a lasting impression in Nag Mahasaya's mind.
+The initial encounter between Sri Ramakrishna and Nag Mahasaya is thoroughly documented in various sources, including Nag Mahasaya's biography and Swami Chetanananda's "They Lived with God."
+During this meeting, Suresh and Nag Mahasaya visited Sri Ramakrishna's residence.
+As detailed in the biography, Sri Ramakrishna inquired about Nag Mahasaya and, during their conversation, used the analogy of a pankal fish—a slippery freshwater fish in Bengal.
+He explained that, much like the pankal fish which resides in soil without being tainted by it, one should strive to live in the world without attachment to material possessions to avoid sorrow.
+Sri Ramakrishna also remarked to Suresh that Nag Mahasaya was "a blazing fire" and conveyed to Nag Mahasaya that he had achieved a very high spiritual state.
+According to the biography, this meeting had a profound and lasting impact on Nag Mahasaya.

 Next time, Nag Mahasaya visited Dakshineswar alone and was treated very kindly by Sri Ramakrishna.
 According to the biography, Nag Mahasaya was overwhelmed by this visit and remarked about this incident later - "No one can realize Him unless blessed by Him.
 Even austere penances for a thousand years will be of no avail to realize Him, if He does not show mercy."

 Nag Mahasaya also met Narendranath Dutta (Swami Vivekananda) in Dakshineswar and had a discussion with him.
 He had an extremely high regard for Swami Vivekananda.
 Sarat Chandra Chakravarty, who was a disciple of Swami Vivekananda, testified that the Swami also had tremendous respect for Nag Mahasaya.

 Nag Mahasaya also met the noted Bengali poet and playwright Girish Chandra Ghosh in Dakshineswar, and they were lifelong friends.